Tenn. man charged after biting off top of Kingsport officer's finger

-KINGSPORT, Tenn.
-(WVLT/WJHL) -- Kingsport police said a man was arrested after reportedly biting off the top of a police officer's pinky finger.
+Kingsport police said a man was arrested after reportedly biting off the top of a police officer's pinky finger.

 KPD responded to reports of a drunk person at an apartment complex on the 1300 block of Riverbend Drive on Saturday.